jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 1 - Overview/4-how-to-assess-web-accessibility.md

 - _Is the heading text clear and understandable?_

 Tests must not be carried out in isolation either.
-Think of each test as one of series of tests that components must undergo.
+Think of each test as one of a series of tests that components must undergo.

 ## Summary